 By the end of summer, I had also settled on my favorite smoothie combination – this simple tropical green smoothie recipe – and we had even used it to replace summer popsicles with green smoothie pops.

 Don’t worry, I’m not a mean mom, we do make popsicles that aren’t green sometimes – like these berry parfait pops.
-But if you’ve been reading my blog here for any length of time, I think you’ll notice that there’s been a slow shift in the type of recipes you see here.
+If you’ve been reading my blog here for any length of time, I think you’ll notice there are a lot of healthy recipes… and a lot of traditional treats as well.

-I’m totally going to make yummy desserts for church potluck, but…
+These days I try to save the sugary desserts for church potluck, but…

 We’ve gone from making desserts at least twice a week, not counting decadent breakfasts like blackberry crepes, to serving frozen berries (raspberries are my favorite!) when somebody’s craving a sweet treat, and dealing in Real Food Meal Plans.